-In order to assure the standard of embryology care, certification of embryology practitioners is one of the core missions of American College of Embryology.
+In order to assure the standard of embryology care, certification of embryology practitioners is one of the core missions of the American College of Embryology.

 Please note that effective July 30th 2020, EMBCOL offers only one type of general certification - Reproductive Embryologist.

-Certification requirements Reproductive Embryologist:
+Certification requirements for Reproductive Embryologist:

 - Hold earned Ph.D. or M.D. from an accredited university

 - Approved by a group comprised of Certified Reproductive Embryologists (CRE)

 - Submit application with the applicable fee

 - Designated CRE will review the documents you submit.
 You may contact a certified EMB to sponsor your application.